tokio-rs/website/content/blog/2019-08-tracing.md

 outer span the _parent_.
 We can then construct a tree of nested spans and follow them throughout different parts of a program.

+`tracing` also supports _events_, which model instantaneous points in time.
+Events are similar to traditional log messages, but exist within the tree of spans as well.
+When we record an event, we can pinpoint the context in which it occurred.

 ### Structure

 By attaching _structured data_ to spans, we can model contexts.
 Rather than